BLUF

 The route

 I drove a Model Y Long Range.
 Mine, not rented.
-I'm not going to pretend I didn't spend an embarrassing amount of time in Tesla's trip planner before I left.
+I'm not going to pretend I didn't spend an embarrassing amount of time in Tesla's trip planner before I left, especially once the return route turned into the scenic version of "while we're out here..."

 What actually happened to range

 Michigan to Chicago on a 12°F morning: the car showed ~220 miles of projected range on a full charge, versus 330-ish in summer.
 That's about 33% reduction — which is roughly what the chemistry predicts.
-The battery management system does its job: it preconditioning the pack before Supercharger stops if you've set a navigation destination, and it does this well.
+The battery management system does its job: it preconditions the pack before Supercharger stops if you've set a navigation destination, and it does this well.

 Supercharger infrastructure